 5-Alpha Reductase Inhibitors: Risk and benefits

 This drug class is an effective treatment option that reduces BPH symptoms.
 Proper use of these medications may decrease the need for future surgical treatment.
-These BPH medications must continue to be taken in order to prevent symptoms from returning.
+These BPH medications must continue to be taken to prevent symptoms from returning.
 However, side effects are significant for certain patients and must be fully considered.
 These include, but are not limited to:

 - Reduced sexual desire